 - $50 for second, or subsequent offenses

 Offenders could also be subject to student and/or employee disciplinary procedures.
-For more information on the Illinois Smoke Free Campus Act, please refer to: www.llcc.edu/the-illinois-smoke-free-campus-act-what-you-need-to-know.
+Read more in the LLCC Board of Trustees Policy Manual section 1.11.

 See Accessibility Services.

 Student contributions and accomplishments are valued at LLCC.
-Therefore, LLCC Student Life coordinates an annual event to recognize outstanding student achievement.
+Therefore, LLCC Student Life coordinates the Student Recognition Ceremony, an annual event to recognize outstanding student achievement.

 There are more than 30 student clubs and organizations on campus addressing a variety of interests.
 Clubs are classified under the following categories: academic excellence, academic and professional, arts and entertainment, cultural and religious, general interest, political involvement, and social issues and service.
 Students can request to establish new clubs on campus if it is determined there is an interest that is not currently being met by existing groups.